How the Depop Algorithm Works in 2026 (And How to Beat It)

 Depop quietly tracks seller-level metrics that influence how all your listings perform.
 Think of it as a reputation layer sitting under everything else.

 You can't game this overnight.
-It's the accumulation of being a consistent, responsive, active seller.
-But knowing it's tracked means the small things — answering messages promptly, shipping quickly, maintaining your profile — aren't optional.
+It's the accumulation of being a consistent, responsive seller.
+But knowing it's tracked means the small things — answering messages promptly, shipping quickly — aren't optional.

 Getting on the Explore Page

 The Explore page is also personalized.
-Two buyers browsing Explore at the same time see different content based on their history, likes, and searches.
-This means your listing might be on Explore for vintage streetwear enthusiasts but not for cottagecore shoppers.
-The algorithm matches your item to the audience most likely to engage with it.
+Two buyers browsing at the same time see different content based on their history and searches.
+Your listing might appear for vintage streetwear enthusiasts but not for cottagecore shoppers — the algorithm matches your item to the audience most likely to engage with it.

 When to List and Refresh

 Timing affects how much initial engagement a listing receives, which affects everything downstream.
-List when your target buyers are actively browsing and you catch the first-hour engagement wave at its peak.
+List when your buyers are actively browsing and you catch the first-hour wave at its peak.

-These are broad patterns.
-Your specific audience might differ.
-A shop selling trendy going-out clothes might see Saturday afternoon perform better than Sunday.
-Check your own analytics for patterns.
-Depop provides some traffic data in the seller dashboard — use it.
+These are broad patterns — your specific audience might differ.
+Check your own analytics.
+Depop provides traffic data in the seller dashboard.
+Use it.

 Working With the Algorithm, Not Against It

-The Depop algorithm isn't trying to punish you.
+The truth is: the Depop algorithm isn't trying to punish you.
 It's trying to show buyers the most relevant, most engaging, most trustworthy listings.
 Your job is to make your listings easy for the algorithm to recommend.

 depop algorithmdepop tipsdepop sellingdepop visibilitydepop search